Review the latest Marshall University COVID-19 data.

 COVID-19 Data Monitoring for Decision Making: University leaders monitor a number of key metrics.
 Any decision to implement contingencies will not be based on one factor but on a combination of metrics providing insight into the health and safety of the campus community.
 Click here for details.

 As the Marshall University community prepares for the fall 2020 semester, the health and safety of everyone—students, faculty, staff and visitors—remains our highest priority.
-Please review Marshall University’s Return-to-Campus Plan (updated 7/16/2020).
-For more information register to attend a virtual Return-to-Campus Town Hall meeting.
+Please review Marshall University’s Return-to-Campus Plan (updated 8/14/2020).

-Face coverings must be worn in university buildings, including during class and when out of personal workspaces.
+Face coverings must be worn in university buildings, including during class and when out of personal residence hall rooms and workspaces.